 - Safeguard the titre de séjour (residence permit) sticker that the OFII will place in your passport since that proves your legal status in France for the remaining validity of your visa.

 Two months before your visa/titre de séjour expires

 - Assemble the documents that your local prefecture requires to process your request for a carte de séjour.
 This carte will replace your visa/titre de séjour.
 The list of requirements might appear on the prefecture’s website or you may have to visit their office in person.

 - Take all of the documents, including your completed application for the carte de séjour, to the prefecture’s office.
-If you paperwork is accepted, they will notify you via email or letter to come back to their office to pick up your carte or some offices may mail it to you.
+If you paperwork is accepted, they will notify you via SMS, email or letter to come back to their office to pick up your carte or some offices may mail it to you.
 This is an annual process that must be completed until you qualify for the 10-year residency card or become a French citizen.
 If your renewal period encompasses a long holiday break (for us it’s the Christmas/New Year holidays) you may want to apply that much earlier.